 Introduction to provisioned throughput in Azure Cosmos DB

 Azure Cosmos DB allows you to set provisioned throughput on your databases and containers.
 There are two types of provisioned throughput, standard (manual) or autoscale.
-This articles gives an overview of how provisioned throughput works.
+This article gives an overview of how provisioned throughput works.

 An Azure Cosmos database is a unit of management for a set of containers.
 A database consists of a set of schema-agnostic containers.
 An Azure Cosmos container is the unit of scalability for both throughput and storage.
 A container is horizontally partitioned across a set of machines within an Azure region and is distributed across all Azure regions associated with your Azure Cosmos account.